 - A large mug of organic fresh brewed Coffee

-- 1 tbsp Blackstrap Molasses – for replacing minerals
+- 1 tsp Blackstrap Molasses – for replacing minerals

 - 1 Cinnamon Stick – for taste and health benefits

-- 1 tsp Coconut Oil – for better brain performance
+- 1 tsp Coconut Oil – for a great brain performance

-- 1-2 tsp Turbinado raw sugar – for replacing minerals
+- 1-2 tsp Turbinado raw sugar – optional, good for replacing minerals

 - Larsson S.C. et al (2007) Coffee consumption and liver cancer: a meta-analysis.